appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/README.md

 ## Core components

-* **Permissions** - define what actions a user can perform on specific resources.
-Every resource in Appsmith whether it’s an app, a page, a workflow, a datasource and environment, or a query can have granular permissions set for actions like create, read, update, and delete.
+* **Permissions** - define the actions users can perform on specific resources.
+In Appsmith, each resource, whether an app, page, workflow, datasource, environment, or query, can have detailed permissions for actions such as create, read, update, and delete.
 * **Roles** - are sets of permissions bundled together that can be assigned to users or user groups.
 They provide varying levels of access to Appsmith resources.
 * **Users** - Individual users who need access to the Appsmith instance.
 * **User Groups** - Collections of users that allow you to assign roles to multiple users simultaneously.
 Users in a group inherit the roles assigned to that group.